cs-4241-2023/a1-gettingstarted/README.md

     - blockquote: I included a quote for myself
     - aside: houses the quote and looks like a sidenote of some sort
 - **Javascript Animation**
+    - I made a type writer animation for my quote.
+It was challenging for me to get situated with the language as I am not too familiar with it.
+Here is a guide I followed to make this animation. https://www.w3schools.com/howto/howto_js_typewriter.asp